scrapinghub/scrapy-poet/docs/overrides.rst

         )
     ]

-Note how category pages are excludes by using a ``exclude`` pattern.
+Note how category pages are excluded by using a ``exclude`` pattern.
 You can find more information about the patterns syntax in the `url-matcher <https://url-matcher.readthedocs.io/en/stable/>`_ documentation.